factorial-io/pattern-lab-starterkit-default/README.md

 # StarterKit for Factorial PatternLab

 The StarterKit is meant to be used in all new Factorial projects.

-It uses the default Factorial folder structure, please read more about this here: [Default Folder Structure](https://confluence.factorial.io/display/WIKI/Patternlab+default+folder+structure).
+It uses the default Factorial folder structure, please read more about this here: [Default Folder Structure](https://confluence.factorial.io/display/WIKI/Patternlab+default+folder+structure) (_private confluence instance_).

 ## Requirements